Beginning Your Day with God

-Below, I’ll tell you the “tried and true” methods I’ve used for years, and outline a method of praying I learned at a conference years ago that changed my devotional life.
+In the center pages of this newsletter, I’ll tell you the “tried and true” methods I’ve used for years, and outline a method of praying I learned at a conference years ago that changed my devotional life.
 It will change yours!

 I still battle the same things you do—laziness, disinterest, and the temptation to skip my time with God.
 Jesus promised a special blessing to those who meet with Him secretly “in the closet,” so we can expect that the devil will do all within his power to derail our well-intentioned plans.
-But—and this is what I covet for you—I do have a method that lifts me out of the routine and gives me a sense of fulfillment knowing I have met with God at the beginning of the day.
+But—and this is what I covet for your—I do have a method that lifts me out of the routine and gives me a sense of fulfillment knowing I have met with God at the beginning of the day.
 Getting started is difficult, but if you practice the “Divine Presence” every morning for say, 30 days, it will become a needed part of your day for the rest of your life.

 If you are not having regular devotions, be sure to read this how-to information very carefully.
 If you already have a regular time of meeting with God, I pray that the ideas I suggest will strengthen your daily walk with Him.

 The “How-to” of Meeting with God Every Morning